Neurofeedback for ADHD

 Attention is a critically important aspect of daily life.
 It helps us maintain concentration, incorporate information from our environment, and learn new things.
 Without attention, we wouldn't even be able to put our thoughts together.

 It allows us to concentrate on one thing at a time while ignoring information that might distract us.
-There are lots of structures in the brain that are responsible for helping us sustain attention... my favorite being the locus coeruleus, because it sounds like a Roman conqueror sent to lead the way towards better attention!
+There are lots of structures in the brain that are responsible for helping us sustain attention... our favorite being the locus coeruleus, because it sounds like a Roman conqueror sent to lead the way towards better attention!

 You may have heard of the term multitasking, but this is actually not a real phenomenon.
 It's probably better referred to as divided attention because your brain cannot actually attend to more than one task simultaneously.